-If you're just getting into triathlon and open water swimming, or looking to upgrade your existing wetsuit, this guide will help you make an informed decision.
+If you're just getting into triathlon and open water swimming, or looking to upgrade your existing wetsuit, this guide will help you make an informed decision on what you need and answer some wetsuit FAQs.

 From choosing between bouyancy level, materials, and cuts, to performance profiles in the water, there is much to consider when choosing a wetsuit.
 We look at the main benefits a wetsuit provides and help you understand and compare wetsuit performance.